module-federation/aegis-host/README.md

 [![ref arch](https://img.youtube.com/vi/6GJYX9cmk2Q/maxresdefault.jpg)](https://youtu.be/6GJYX9cmk2Q)

-MicroLib prevents vendor lock-in by providing a layer of abstraction on top of vendor serverless frameworks.
-A vendors API gateway simply proxies requests to the MicroLib serverless function, which is the only function adapted to the vendor's platform.
-From that point on, MicroLib handles the "deployment" of functions as federated modules.
+aegis prevents vendor lock-in by providing a layer of abstraction on top of vendor serverless frameworks.
+A vendors API gateway simply proxies requests to the Aegis serverless function, which is the only function adapted to the vendor's platform.
+From that point on, Aegis handles the "deployment" of functions as federated modules.
 Developers don't even need to know what cloud is hosting their software!

 ## Further Reading